Nailing Your Book Cover Design (Tips And Tricks)

 TIP: From my experience, only an intermediate level designer can actually get a decent cover done.
 For now, if you choose this option, remember to be clear and polite, all these designers are in a race to convince you, the author, to give them a chance.

 Long story short, I was not disappointed with my first book cover design experience and I’ve learned so much in the process.

 It’s going to serve me right once I tackle my next project, so I am quite excited.

 I wish you all healthy brainwaves for all the challenges to come.
-For more juicy content, please sign up to my newsletter and let’s keep in touch!
+For more juicy content, please consider signing up to my very sporadic newsletter and let’s keep in touch!